PierreYvesO/UnicornDestroy/README.md

 - keyboard & mouse
 - fingers ?

-Works on Linux and Windows
+Works on Windows

-Not tested on MacOSx but it should be ok
+Should have no issue on Linux and OSX

 ## How to play
 from command line execute Map.py